Rising to the challenge of sea-level rise

 The increased heat comes, in large part, from the release of greenhouse gases into the atmosphere, most commonly emitted by burning fossil fuels like oil, natural gas and coal.
 Humans could potentially reduce the degree of sea-level rise and its associated effects if we decrease our greenhouse gas emissions, but there are a lot of unknowns.

-What should Encinitas do to prepare for an increasing and the flooding and erosion it could bring?
+What should Encinitas do to prepare for an increasing sea level and the flooding and erosion it could bring?
 What are the expected financial impacts?
 Does sand nourishment (adding sand to beaches) work and for how long?

 The Coast News will delve further into these questions next week.